opentwilight/libtwilight/readme.md

 This is an open source, clean slate implementation of a micro kernel for Wii/GC homebrew.

-The goal of this library is to provide a suitable foundation for writing high-perfomance games and apps that take full advantage of the hardware.
+This library aims provide a suitable foundation for writing high-perfomance games and apps that take full advantage of the hardware.

 It is not trying to be a full-on POSIX-compatible kernel.

 Currently in early stages.
 Gamecube controller input and text output to XFB using a monospace bitmap font is working, and is displayed to the screen.

+Bugs abound!
+The hello_world example currently does not work on a real Nintendo Wii.
+For now, the only way to run the examples is inside Dolphin Emulator.

+## Goals

+- Full hardware access, including the GPU
+- Machinery required to implement a basic C/C++/Rust standard library
+- Usable
+	- Relevant build tools
+	- Easy to integrate into a new or existing codebase

+## Contributing

+We welcome contributions!
+However, there are some constraints on what we can allow.

+- Any code contribution must be your own.
+We have a strict "Not Invented Here" policy.
+- New features that aren't (yet) relevant to the goals of this project will be more heavily scrutinised.

+This project is still in its early stages, so bug fixes are extremely welcome :)

 ## Setup